mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 Yes.
 That is your life, don't you think? [group laughter] That's why I told you, that is your life.
 "Zipping", and ??? ...
 I understand.
 That's nice... [more group laughter]

->> ...
+> ...
 What do you do?

 What do I do?

->> Yes, sure.
+> Yeah, sure.
 What do you do?
 About all the zipping.
 It doesn't feel like calm, centered anything; it feels like a mess.

 So I told you sometimes: pat your head.
 Pat your head, and quiet.
 "Quiet, little girl.
 Do it quietly."
 It's pretty good, don't you think, (if) even for a moment, you can do.
 But zazen is very good chance, very good chance - you can do very quietly.
 You are really centered.
 But your daily living is pretty hard, that's why, pat your head, and "let's do it."
 Even for a moment.

 You can do it.
 That's all we have to do, because we have to do zazen itself.
 Instead of being involved in the zipping and running, et cetera.
 Do you understand?

->> Well, I understand over here.
+> Well, I understand over here.
 Over here, I can't do it.

 Oh, you can do it.
 But you don't believe it; that's the point.
 For instance, dancing: you are dancing, don't you think?
 You are dancing, and right in the middle of dancing - what is the dance?
 Dancing itself is just dancing itself; no pain, no suffering, just dance going on.
 If you create the problem, you immediately look at the after dance and before dance.
 And then immediately after dance, there are lots of beings exist; audience, your feelings, your emotions, circumstances, orchestras; many things.
 And then your mind starts to attach to it; picking.
 And then you don't feel good.
 That means immediately your life goes "zip".
 To the right, to the left; zip, zip, zip.
 That's (???).
 So, all you have to do is, just look at dance.